 - SENSE OF CLARITY: Hypnosis allows your body and thoughts to relax.
 You will feel refreshed when you open your eyes.

 - DECREASED SYMPTOMS: An essential benefit is reducing anxiety symptoms after hypnosis.
 You will feel an increase in confidence and less worry.
 That’s why it is best to do it before you get into any stressful situation.

 - IMPROVED MOOD: Anxiety results in racing thoughts and increases stress.
 A quick session of hypnosis can assist in improving your mood.

 Long-term results take time:

-Don’t forget that self-hypnosis is a skill, and when you are going to learn a new skill, it always takes time.
+Don’t forget that self-hypnosis is a skill, and learning a new skill always takes time.
 You cannot sit and approach the same state that has done it for many years.
 But you will be amazed at how comfortable it is with daily practice.
 You would feel a calm state of clarity or reduction in the symptoms after the first hypnosis session, and the research indicates that extended benefits can take place after six sessions.
 You will experience incremental progress if you stick with it.

 Tips for having a consistent hypnosis practice.

 Hypnosis works at its best through daily practice.
 It is suitable for a situation similar to anxiety, which can be activated in a minute by a traumatic situation.

 Before starting your hypnosis for social anxiety treatment, plan to practice once a day for almost a week before you give it up.
 It is not easy.
 We all live busy lives, and finding an extra 5 to 15 minutes is challenging.
 But it is essential.